pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 Welcome to this hands-on lab exploring a powerful and scalable web application architecture on Azure!
 In this lab, you'll learn how to integrate Azure Front Door, API Management (APIM), and App Service to create a robust and globally distributed solution.
 Azure Front Door acts as a global load balancer, providing high availability and performance.
 APIM centralizes API management, security, and observability.
 App Service hosts your web application, providing a fully managed platform.
 This lab will guide you through configuring each service and connecting them to create a secure, scalable, and manageable application.
-You'll learn how to leverage Front Door for TLS offloading and dynamic request acceleration, APIM for API security and traffic management, and App Service for easy deployment and scaling of your web app.
+You'll learn how to leverage Front Door for dynamic request acceleration, APIM for API security and traffic management, and App Service for easy deployment and scaling of your web app.
 By the end of this lab, you'll have a solid understanding of how these services work together to build modern cloud applications.

 Get ready to deploy and configure a highly available and performant web application on Azure!